Day 1 Arrival in Padstow

 Day 2 Padstow to Porthcothan Bay22 Km 5-8 Hrs 500 Metres

 After wandering through the delightful narrow streets of Padstow in the morning, you soon find yourself overlooking the spectacular sandy beaches that populate the mouth of the River Camel.
 Indeed, turning a corner to discover another of these hidden strands is a fabulous way to start your walking holiday.
+From Porthcothan Bay, a short transfer brings you to your accommodation in Padstow.

 Day 3 Porthcothan Bay to Newquay17 Km 4-6 Hrs 450 Metres